joostiphone/Z390-Hackintosh-Joost/README.md

 # macOS Tahoe (macOS 26)
 1. Trying to get it to boot (18th of June 2025)
+2. Updated to Tahoe Beta 3 without any isuess on OpenCore 1.0.5.

 # Itlwm + HeliPort:
  ![alt test](/Pictures/2025-03-18_10-04-06.png)